 What does a piece consist of?
 Which objects are necessary?
 Does audience understand the meaning?
 Do we need to explain it to the audience?
 The best answer could be given by dancers themselves.
 Not by talking, but by acting.
 Not by demonstrating dance techniques and skills, but by making fun out of it.

 CONTEMPORARY? is part of FOCUS LITHUANIA of the ONE DANCE WEEK festival – a program of 3 contemporary dance pieces from Lithuania, curated by Gintarė Masteikaitė from Lietuvos šokio informacijos centras.
-The other shows are GODOS by Šokio Teatras Aura (October 12) and GAME OVER by Low Air Urban Dance Theatre (October 13)
+The other shows are GODOS by Šokio Teatras Aura (October 12) and GAME OVER by LOW AIR Vilnius city dance theater (October 13)

 Golden Stage Cross – Performing Arts Phenomenon of the year – Lithuania, 2013